gadget-inc/ggt/README.md

   Add a new model 'post' with 2 new 'string' type fields 'title' and 'body':
   $ ggt add model post title:string body:string

+  Add a new 'boolean' type field 'published' to an existing model ggt add field post/published:boolean

   Add new action 'publish' to the 'post' model: ggt add action model/post/publish